 For the Jomsom-Muktinath Family Lodge Trek, there will be a trek leader and Sherpa Porters for carrying luggage (2 trekkers = 1 porter).
 This arrangement ensures that if anyone in the group is sick the trip can still go on as planned.
 However, Swiss Nepal Family Trekking & Expedition can run this trek for groups of any size.
 Usually, we have found that the maximum number of trekkers in any group is 12 people.

 All accommodations for the Jomsom-Muktinath Family Lodge Trek are on twin-sharing basis.
 The lodges and tea houses have been selected by Swiss Nepal Family Trekking & Expedition after personal inspection.
 We look at the conditions of the inns, local hygiene, quality of food, type of service and more.

 We offer two types of accommodations on this trek.
-In Kathmandu you will stay one night at a Three Star Hotel and three nights on Pokhara.
-As there are no Three Star Hotels available on the trek, you will spend four nights in standard tea houses.
+In Kathmandu you will stay one night at a Deluxe Hotel and three nights on Pokhara.
+As there are no Deluxe Hotels available on the trek, you will spend four nights in standard tea houses.
 These places have pleasant, unheated rooms and wooden beds with foam mattresses.

 All rooms are double occupancy, but you can request a single occupancy room for an additional fee, which will be available only during the trekking.
 However, sometimes single rooms are not available in some places, depending upon local conditions.
 We do work to provide the best possible options when trekking in the High Himalayas.